david-1711/file-encryption-tool/README.md

 ## Overview

-[securefile.sh](securefile.sh) is a Bash script that leverages Argon2id to create complex hash value of entered password and OpenSSL to encrypt and decrypt the selected file by using the calculated hash.
-This way we create quite complex password for encryption and decryption.
+The [securefile.sh](securefile.sh) is a Bash script designed to encrypt and decrypt individual files containing sensitive data.
+It utilizes Argon2id to generate a complex encryption password (hash) from a user-provided password (master key), making the password highly resistant to brute-force attacks.
 The hash value generated varies depending on the Argon settings.
 Consequently, it's essential to employ identical settings for both encryption and decryption processes.
+Argon2id is the winner of the Password Hashing Competition and is designed to be computationally intensive and memory-hard, providing robust protection against both offline and parallel brute-force attacks.

+By using Argon2id, the script ensures that even if an attacker attempts to brute-force the master key, the process is significantly slower compared to directly using the master key for encryption.
+This added layer of security comes from Argon2id's configurable settings, such as iterations, memory usage, and parallelism, which can be adjusted to increase the difficulty of brute-force attempts.

+Other benefits of using Argon2id include:

+- **Adaptive Resistance:** Argon2id's settings can be fine-tuned to adapt to advancements in hardware, maintaining strong security over time.
+- **Memory-Hard Function:** Argon2id requires a significant amount of memory, making it difficult for attackers to use specialized hardware like GPUs and ASICs to speed up brute-force attacks.
+- **Parallel Processing:** The algorithm's parallelism allows it to leverage multiple CPU cores, enhancing performance while maintaining security.

+In summary, [securefile.sh](securefile.sh) encrypts files with a strong encryption algorithm (AES-256-CBC via OpenSSL) and ensures that the derived encryption key is highly secure, thanks to Argon2id.
+This makes it an great tool for protecting sensitive data with state-of-the-art cryptographic practices.

 ## Features